-I guess as consumers look for cheaper alternatives, companies look for ways to give them them or to put that a more cynical way, as e-liquid sales begin to decline due to unreasonable prices and a distinct lack of funds from the consumer, companies begin to look at other ways to take people’s money.
+I guess as consumers look for cheaper alternatives, companies look for ways to give them them or to put that a more cynical way.
+As e-liquid sales begin to decline due to unreasonable prices and a distinct lack of funds from the consumer, companies begin to look at vaping trends and other ways to take people’s money.

-One area of vaping we are likely to see a trend in is the popularity of nicotine salts.
+We are likely to see a vaping trend in the popularity of nicotine salts.
 Nic salts reduce the pH level of your nicotine solution, providing you with a much smoother throat hit with high levels of nicotine.
 They also give you a nicotine buzz much similar to that of a cigarette, which is beneficial to those looking to quit smoking.

-Nicotine salts have risen in popularity over the past 12 months or so, we expect a larger range of nic salts being released in 2020.
+Nicotine salts have risen in popularity over the past 12 months or so, we expect a larger range of nic salts being released soon, creating the first vaping trend of 2020.

-Pod devices have been a big hit this year and we expect that to continue into 2020.
+Pod devices have been a big vaping trend this year and we expect that to continue into 2020.
 Vapes are now smaller than ever as people search for practical products another trend likely to continue into 2020.